James Brand (musician)

-James Brand died unexpectedly at the age of 34 from a brain aneurism in Anchorage, Alaska on August 30, 2010.
+Brand died unexpectedly at the age of 34 from a brain aneurism in Anchorage, Alaska on August 30, 2010.

 Releases and Collaborations

 MOZ has had numerous releases on 4 continents, most notable were splits and collaborations with Thurston Moore of Sonic Youth, KK Null of Zeni Geva, (Man is the) Bastard Noise, Government Alpha, a sonic deterrent, the Haters and Hermit.
 Most MOZ releases are Split releases with another artist, keeping a sort of collectivist attitude to releasing albums.

-Brand was married, but at one time was the ex-boyfriend of Houston experimental/noise artist Richard Ramirez (musician).
+Brand was married, but at one time was the ex-boyfriend of Houston experimental/noise artist Richard Ramirez.
 He also has worked with Ramirez in a project called, d/S.

 Other work

-Besides releasing music as MOZ, JC Brand has composed music for several films for Trisomy Films all of which were produced by Kim Henkel the writer of the screen play for the original The Texas Chain Saw Massacre two of which were released by SHOCK-O-RAMA Cinema and the latest, The Wild Man of the Navidad by IFC.
+Besides releasing music as MOZ, JC Brand has composed music for several films for Trisomy Films all of which were produced by Kim Henkel the writer of the screen play for the original The Texas Chain Saw Massacre two of which were released by SHOCK-O-RAMA Cinema and the latest, The Wild Man of the Navidad, by IFC.
 He is also a published author and currently devotes most of his creative output to writing though continues to record for Belgian experimental label: Silken Tofu.